The City Solutions Platform is supporting the City of São Paulo to develop solutions for waste management in the city.

 The City of São Paulo also has a program to treat organic waste from street and municipal markets.
 The program currently covers 870 street markets per week and 34 municipal markets, which altogether generate almost 1,000 tonnes of organic waste every week.
 The City of São Paulo has 5 operational composting patios using a system of thermophilic (hot) compost piles, and treating fruit and vegetable waste produced at, and collected from, the street markets.
 The 5 patios receive only 20% of all the organic waste produced at these markets, and only 3 new patios are currently planned to be opened by the end of 2019.

-A CSP workshop is taking place in São Paulo from 24th-25th October 2019.
-Please contact us if you are interested in this opportunity.
+A CSP workshop took place in São Paulo from 24th-25th October 2019.